PSI Lab MEMBERS

 Jennifer Alexander, M.S., Doctoral Student

 Jennifer Alexander is a fifth-year doctoral student in the Marquette University Clinical Psychology program.
 Prior to attending Marquette, Jennifer received her B.S.B.A. in Accounting and Psychology from Washington University in St. Louis and her M.S. in Psychology from Texas A&M University.
 At MU, Jennifer primarily works as a graduate research assistant in Dr. Doug Woods’ Behavior Therapy and Research Lab; however, she frequently collaborates with other psychology research labs.
 Jennifer’s primary research interests include (1) maladaptive emotion manifestation and regulation in the context of obsessive compulsive spectrum disorders (OCSDs), (2) the impact of race, culture, and environment on the manifestation and experience of OCSDs, and (3) the interplay between the psychosocial experiences of persons with OCSDs and those of their family/peers.

 In her free time, Jennifer enjoys sleeping, reading fictional books, and watching television.

 MacKenzie Kirkman, M.S., Doctoral Student

-Mackenzie Kirkman is in her third year in the Clinical Psychology Ph.D. program at Marquette University.
+Mackenzie Kirkman is in her fourth year in the Clinical Psychology Ph.D. program at Marquette University.
 She received her B.A. in psychology from Drake University where she was involved in research and volunteered as an advocate for victims of sexual and intimate partner violence.
 Mackenzie primarily works as a graduate research assistant in Dr. Debra Oswald's Applied Social Psychology Research Lab.
 Her research interests focus on the intersection of gender and race biases, particularly as they relate to sexual and intimate partner violence.

 Outside of graduate work, she likes listening to podcasts, rock climbing, and exploring Milwaukee.